The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 The opposite of a hidden gem: La Rambla street

 La Rambla is the 1.4 km (1 mile) long tourist street of the Gothic Quarter.
 It’s a tree-lined promenade full of little shops and kiosks.
+So far, so good, right?
 But add street performers and crowds of visitors and you get a crowded traffic-jam of a street that made me feel like I was part of a cattle herd.
 Is this how they feel when they run the bulls in Pamplona?
 (You can read up on bull-related trivia in my very opinionated post on bullfighting.)

-I’m not recommending La Rambla as something you have to do, but you will probably do it anyway because it’s hard to avoid, being the main thoroughfare of the Old Town that will ultimately lead you to your next stop, Plaça de Catalunya.
+I’m not recommending La Rambla as something you have to do on your Barcelona trip, but you will probably do it anyway because it’s hard to avoid, being the main thoroughfare of the Old Town that will ultimately lead you to your next stop, Plaça de Catalunya.

 This is more of a warning because despite the government setting up strict regulations on who can sell on La Rambla and how many kiosks is just the right number of kiosks, the street is just as touristy and overpriced as it sounds.
 Add a local pickpocket mafia and you have a reason to skip La Rambla altogether.